openhab/website/blog/2024-07-07-openhab-4-2-release.md

 We have also added some really useful ways to manage notifications already pushed to a device through rules and actions!

 - Collapsible Notifications
-  - Instead of seeing 100 messages that you left the garage door open, have a messages replace the existing shown one, so only the latest message is show on a user's device.
+  - Instead of seeing 100 messages that you left the garage door open, have a new message replace the existing one shown, so only the latest message is visible on a user's device.
-  - Update existing messages with new information, add additional actions, media, etc.. without showing multiple notifications.
+  - Update existing messages with new information, add additional actions, updated media, etc.. without showing multiple notifications.

 <p align="center"><img style="max-width: 70%;" src="/uploads/2024-07-07-openhab-4-2-release/collapse-notifications.png"/></p>